k2view-academy/K2View-Academy/articles/03_logical_units/03_LU_schema_window.md

 </web>

-The Logical Unit Schema window shows the Root Table and hierarchy of the tables included in the Logical Unit and the relationships between them:
+The Logical Unit schema diagram shows the Root Table and hierarchy of the tables included in the Logical Unit and the relationships between them:
 * The Root Table of the LU schema is Customer.

 * Each table is displayed with all of its fields in a scrollable table.